Wangyuxuan-xuan/acssz.github.io/content/en/about/contact/contact.md

 title: Contact Us
 subtitle: ''
-text: You can contact us in the following ways:
+text: You can contact us in the following ways

 content:
    # Automatically link email and phone or display as text?